the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern/props-handling.md

 // "Robin has a pet called Trixi"
 ~~~~~~~

-Nested destructuring helps us to access properties from objects which are deeply nested (e.g. the pet's name of a user).
-Now, in our Item components, because the `item` object is never directly used in the Item component's JSX elements, we can perform a *nested destructuring* in the component's function signature too:
+The nested destructuring helps us to gather all the needed information of the `item` object in the function signature for its immediate usage in the component's elements.
+Even though it's not the most readable option here, note that it can still be useful in other scenarios:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 // Variation 1: Nested Destructuring